davrec72/clang-meta/README.md

 3) **custom compiler diagnostics** (pointing to locations *you* define, with fixits *you* define, displayed by your IDE just like built-in diagnostics), and
 4) **constexpr containers** (vector, set, map -- or add your own!) of any of your constexpr classes.

-Use these to define your own metaclasses, metanamespaces, meta-metafunctions, the sky's the limit -- recursion works endlessly.
-You can write an interface metaclass in your sleep.
+Use these to define your own metaclasses, metanamespaces, meta-metafunctions, etc. -- recursion works endlessly.

-Stop doing repetitive coding tasks.
-Start delegating to your compiler.
-If you're not *using* metafunctions, you *are* one!

 ## Examples